bethusaisampath/YOLOs_OpenVINO/YOLOv6/README.md

 ```

 2. Convert Pytorch Weights to ONNX Weights and to Intermediate Representation -
+The speciality with YOLOV6 is that Meituan team provided python script for directly converting Pytorch weights to OpenVINO IR using Model Optimizer.
 The YOLOv6 repository provides a script export_openvino.py in deploy/OpenVINO to export Pytorch weights with extensions *.pt to ONNX weights with extensions *.onnx and also to generate OpenVINO IR(.xml, .bin and .mapping files).
 Run the following command to download & convert the latest version of YOLOv6t Pytorch Weights(yolov6t.pt) to ONNX weights & IR:

 ```